Certified Nursing Assistants: The Heroes of Long-Term Care

 One of the key components of such recognition is improved training.
 Some areas for improved training are obvious, including better knowledge regarding infection control in the long-term care setting.
 However, much more is needed to help CNAs do their jobs well and to reduce turnover in long-term care.
 We must stop viewing CNAs as “unskilled workers”— indeed research shows that their jobs require unusually sophisticated skills, such as emotional intelligence, ability to handle conflict, and resilience in the face of the inevitable loss of residents.
 Just as CNAs are the key to quality care, the pandemic has shown us that comprehensive, innovative training is one of the keys to the quality of CNA work life.
 The ultimate beneficiaries will be the over 2 million people they serve in long-term care settings.

-To learn more about using Cengage solutions for your Nursing Assisting Education Program, check out the Cengage Health Care page or contact your Cengage representative.
+To learn more about using Cengage solutions for your Nursing Assisting Education Program, check out the Cengage Health Care page.